RSEToolkit/RSEToolkit.github.io/docs/_pages/roles/researcher.md

 So you're an academic or a researcher and you spend some of your time writing software?

-Maybe you found this page because you're already aware of the Research Software Engineering (RSE) community, or maybe you stumbed on it via a search engine.
+Maybe you found this page because you're already aware of the Research Software Engineering (RSE) community, or maybe you stumbled on it via a search engine.
 Either way, we hope to provide you with some background and an introduction to RSE that is tailored towards members of the research community.

 ## Researcher or RSE?